bnb-chain/bnb-chain.github.io/docs/cross-chain-transfer.md

 `RelayFee` should be 0.01BNB and it can be updated by on-chain governance.
 For example, if you transfer 1BNB from BSC to BC, the value should be at least 1.01BNB.

-After all the above parameters have been set to proper values, users can click the transact button to build transactions, and metamask plugin will be ejected.
-Then users can click the confirm button in metamask to sign and broadcast transactions.
+After all the above parameters have been set to proper values, users can click the transact button to build transactions, and Metamask plugin will be ejected.
+Then users can click the confirm button in the Metamask to sign and broadcast transactions.

 ### batchTransferOutBNB